nervosys/AutonomySim/README.md

 ## Supported Operating Systems

 Below is a list of officially supported operating systems.
-We recommend using Windows until Linux support improves.

 ### Windows